samueldsingh/data-engineering/interview_questions/19-debugging.md

 ## UML Diagram

-Certainly!
 Here's a textual representation of a UML class diagram for a real-time project with Controller, Service, and DAO objects.
 In this example, let's consider a simplified online shopping system as the real-time project.

 ```
 --------------------------                         --------------------------                                     --------------------------